CARTILAGE

 Degenerative diseases affecting articular cartilage

-There are diseases, mainly osteoarthritis and post-traumatic arthritis, which cause cartilage degeneration, a process by which the cartilage softens, then crackles, and finally disappears, leaving exposed bone.
+There are diseases, mainly osteoarthritis and post-trraumatic arthritis, which cause cartilage degeneration, a process by which the cartilage softens, then crackles, and finally disappears, leaving exposed bone.
 Lubrication is lost, and as the surfaces become rougher over time, smooth gliding is no longer possible.
 There is inflammation, stiffness and pain.

 Above: under MRI, the cartilage layer on the femur is lost, and bone is directly in contact with the joint fluid (arrow).